syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/data-binding/DynamicObject-binding.md

 N> You must override the [`GetDynamicMemberNames`](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject.getdynamicmembernames?view=netcore-3.1) method of the DynamicObject class and return the property names to perform data operation and editing while using DynamicObject.

+The following code example shows how to bind DynamicObject datasource in grid using URL adaptor.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}